vianneyJouhet/docker-i2b2/README.md

  * rename the zip file as i2b2webclient.zip

 ### Download the i2b2 app sources
- * download the release of the webclient you want
+ * download the release of the core server you want
  * mov the zip wile to ./i2b2app/ressources/
  * rename the zip file as i2b2core-src.zip